-Tailings are a by-product of mining, consisting of fine-grained waste solids or slurries that remain after the treatment of metals and minerals recoverable (left over rock or soil) have been extracted by separation processes (e.g. crushing, grinding, size-sorting, flotation and other physico-chemical techniques) to remove the valuable minerals from the less valuable rock.
+Tailings are a by product of mining, consisting of fine grained waste solids or slurries that remain after the treatment of metals and minerals recoverable (left over rock or soil) have been extracted by separation processes (e.g. crushing, grinding, size sorting, flotation and other

 The handling of tailings is done through tailings facilities, which include tailings storage facilities (used to contain tailings produced by mines, such as decant structures and spillways, open pits, dry stacking, lakes or underground storages), tailings dams (embankments and impoundment structures, ponds designed to enable the tailings to settle and to retain tailings and process water), delivery pipelines, etc. Tailings facilities store large amounts of mining waste, containing toxic substances that may spread out to the surroundings, causing chronic and acute negative impacts to the environment and human health.
 Therefore, the management of tailings (during operation, closure and post-closure), is fundamental and considered to be the long-term responsibility of mining, quarrying and coal companies.